tracel-ai/burn/README.md

 <br />

 Using Burn means having your models optimized on any backend.
-For that, we provide a way to automatically and dynamically create custom compute shaders that minimize data relocation between different memory spaces, extremely useful for all code where moving memory is a bottleneck.
+When possible, we provide a way to automatically and dynamically create custom kernels that minimize data relocation between different memory spaces, extremely useful when moving memory is the bottleneck.

 As an example, you could write your own GELU activation function with the high level tensor api (see Rust code snippet below).
 Then, at runtime, a custom low-level kernel will be automatically created for your specific implementation (see WGSL kernel below) and will rival a handcrafted GPU implementation.